Code-Institute-Submissions/ElJefe111944-MS2/README.md

 To get in touch with an advisor to answer any queries they may have.

-*	*To view all website content in the desired language.*

-There are two language options provided so the content can be presented to the user in English or German.

 __How your project is the best way to help them achieve these things?__

 *   Sonnenaufgang’s website contains a sofas page available in both English and German providing the user with key information on the types of sofas instore.
 This is the interactive part of the website where six photos (one of each sofa) are displayed and the information of that sofa is available below the image.
 The purpose of this page is to allow the user to quickly view all the options available and obtain the key information necessary without having to scroll through pages and pages of items.
 Also enabling a possible comparison between items to help further aid their choice.